neoforged/.github/primers/26.2/index.md

     - `SectionOcclusionGraph`
         - `invalidateIfNeeded` - Invalidates the current graph based on the camera.
         - `onChunkReadyToRender` is removed
-        - `update` now takes in the `CameraRenderState` and fov instead of the `Camera` params, and the `LongOpenHashSet` has been replaced by two for added and removed empty sections
+        - `update` now takes in the `CameraRenderState` and fov instead of the `Camera` params, and the `ChunkLoadingRenderState`
         - `updateEmptySections` - Updates the newly empty and non-empty sections.
+        - `expectedChunks` - The chunks that are expected to be rendered.
+        - `updateLoadedChunks` - Updates the newly added and removed loaded chunks.
+        - `$GraphStorage#sectionsWaitingForChunkLoads` - The list of sections currently waiting to be chunk-loaded.
     - `ScreenEffectRenderer` no longer takes in the `MultiBufferSource$BufferSource`
         - `renderScreenEffect` -> `submit`
     - `ShapeRenderer` -> `ShapeOutlineFeatureRenderer`, not one-to-one